RyanJuricic26/MovieQueue/ETL/README_ETL.md

 ## 🟣 Notes

-- All relationship CSVs are automatically generated to `/Data/Relationships/`
+- All relationships are dervied from the principals dataset, specifically the job and category columns
 - Top movies are selected based on `numVotes`
 - `isAdult=1` is treated as an additional genre labeled `Adult`